ogrim/ogrim-emacs-config/README.md

 1. In order to start using this config, you can to one of two things:
    * Download the source and move and rename the `live-coding-emacs` folder to `~/.emacs.d`
-   * Download the source and just symlink to it with 'ln -s /path/to/ogrim-emacs-config/ ~/.emacs.d'
+   * Download the source and just symlink to it with `ln -s /path/to/ogrim-emacs-config/ ~/.emacs.d`
-2. you shuld run emacs with 'emacs --daemon'
+2. you shuld run emacs with `emacs --daemon`
-3. and open a frame with 'emacsclient -c'
+3. and open a frame with `emacsclient -c`

 It is fast and awesome!